tuning-fork/boilerplate/README.md

 For instructions on contributing, check out [CONTRIBUTING.md](./docs/CONTRIBUTING.md).

-1. use popover for button icons
-2. implement icons in invitations table
-  * expired
-  * pending
-3. follow up on giving frontend ability to know if current user is an admin and hiding users link from sidebar if not an admin
+1. follow up on giving frontend ability to know if current user is an admin and hiding users link from sidebar if not an admin